Did you know that school governors are one of the largest voluntary groups in the UK?

 Anyone who is aged eighteen or over and not disqualified under the School Governance Constitution Regulations (England) 2007 or 2012 is eligible for the role.
 You do not need to be a parent or have any particular qualifications to become a governor; enthusiasm and a desire to make a difference are the most important qualities a volunteer can have.

-If you would like to know more please contact our Chair of Governors Mark Rhodes-Jones email@example.com.
+If you would like to know more please contact our Co-Chairs of Governors MDave Bennet or Louisa Cronin: email@example.com.